 What is a Diabetic Foot Ulcer?

-- Prevention of infection
+- Loss of sensation

-- Taking the pressure off the area, called “off-loading”
+- Taking the pressure off the area, or off-loading

 - Applying medication or dressings to the ulcer